fchauvel/MAD/docs/syntax.md

 #### Throttling

-Throttling controls whether a service accepts or reject incoming requests, generally based on the length of the queue of pending requests.
-This filtering is done by active queue management algorithms such as TailDrop, RED, CoDel, etc. The throttling algorithm is configured in the settings as follows:
+Throttling controls whether a service accepts or rejects incoming requests, generally based on the number of pending requests.
+This filtering is controled by active queue management algorithms (AQM) such as TailDrop, RED, or CoDel The throttling algorithm is configured in the settings as follows:

     service DB:
         settings:
             queue: LIFO
-            throttling: TailDrop(50)
+            throttling: tail-drop(50)

         operation select:
             think 5

-Here, we specify that our DB service throttles incoming requests using the TailDrop algorithm.
+Here, we specify that our DB service throttles incoming requests using the `tail-drop` algorithm.
 TailDrop simply drops requests once the queue has reached the specified capacity (here 50 pending requests).
-By default, throttling is disabled: services store requests until they exhaust their internal resources.
+By default, throttling is disabled: services store requests until they exhaust their internal resources (using `throttling: none`).